-The guide, in turn, is attached to the chassis of the car.
+The guide, in turn, is attached to the car’s chassis.
 The guide is hinged to one of the parallel rails on the racetrack.
 The purpose of the rails is to keep the cars on the track no matter the speed.
 The racer handles the car with a device called a controller, which the racer uses to supply power to the car.

 Each analog car races only in one lane and cannot change lanes during the race.
 Consequently, if there are only 4 lanes on a track, there can only be 4 cars racing against each other.

 Digital Slot Cars

 Newer technologies have allowed digital slot cars to be less dependent on the guide to keep them hinged to one side of the racetrack.
-The electronic circuits of digital models allow drivers to have full control over the speed and maneuvering of the car.
+In addition, the electronic circuits of digital models allow drivers to have full control over the speed and maneuvering of the car.

 Digital slot cars are generally more expensive than older models.
 In addition, some hobbyists find them harder to drive than conventional models.
-This is because digital slot car drivers must learn how to control the speed of the car how to switch lanes without veering off the track.
+This is because digital slot car drivers must learn how to control the speed of the car and how to switch lanes without veering off the track.